10th Mountain Division: Initial deployments and 2004 reorganization

 In 2003, the division's headquarters, along with the 1st Brigade, returned to Afghanistan.
-During that time, they operated in the frontier regions of the country such as Paktika Province, going places previously untouched by the war in search of Taliban and Al-Qaeda forces.
+During that time, they operated in the frontier regions of the country such as Paktika Province, going to places previously untouched by the war in search of Taliban and Al-Qaeda forces.
 Fighting in several small-scale conflicts such as Operation Avalanche, Operation Mountain Resolve, and Operation Mountain Viper, the division maintained a strategy of small units moving through remote regions of the country to interact directly with the population and drive out insurgents.
 The 1st Brigade also undertook a number of humanitarian missions.

 In 2003 and into 2004, the division's aviation brigade deployed for the first time to Afghanistan.
-As the only aviation brigade in the theater, the brigade provided air support for all US Army units operating in the country.
+As the only aviation brigade in the theater, the brigade provided air support for all U.S. Army units operating in the country.
 The brigade's mission at that time focused on close air support, medevac missions, and other duties involving combat with Taliban and Al-Qaeda forces in the country.
 The 10th Mountain Division was the first unit to introduce contract working dogs into southern Afghanistan.
-In the spring of 2004 they had Patriot K-9 Services supply 20 dog teams based at KAF.
+In the spring of 2004, they had Patriot K-9 Services supply 20 dog teams based at KAF.
 The teams were trained to detect explosives and perform patrol duties throughout the region.
 The brigade returned to Fort Drum in 2004.

 On the return of the division headquarters and 1st Brigade, the 10th Mountain Division began the process of transformation into a modular division.
 On 16 September 2004, the division headquarters finished its transformation, adding the 10th Mountain Division Special Troops Battalion.
 The 1st Brigade became the 1st Brigade Combat Team, while the 3rd Brigade Combat Team, 10th Mountain Division was activated for the first time.
 In January 2005, the 4th Brigade Combat Team, 10th Mountain Division was activated at Fort Polk, Louisiana.
 2nd Brigade Combat Team would not be transformed until September 2005, pending a deployment to Iraq.

 Iraq deployments

-In late 2004, 2nd Brigade Combat Team was deployed to Iraq supporting Operation Iraqi Freedom.
+In late 2004, the 2nd Brigade Combat Team was deployed to Iraq supporting Operation Iraqi Freedom.
 The 2nd Brigade Combat Team undertook combat operations in western Baghdad, an area of responsibility that included Abu Ghraib, Mansour, and Route Irish.
 It returned to the US in late 2005.
 Around that time, the 1st Brigade Combat Team deployed back to Iraq, staying in the country until 2006.